jwmdykes/GadgetChatApp/readme.md

 Gadget could be a great option for example when building a website for a small business or a blog which can rely on server side rendered pages for the vast majority of requests but still needs to periodically rebuild those static pages when there are changes to the database.

-In some sense Gadget could aim to be a middle-ground between inevitably slower server side generated WordPress websites, and faster but harder to setup and host websites using a headless CMS.
+In some sense Gadget could aim to be easier to set-up and more performant that both WordPress websites, and headless CMS websites.

 ### More options in templates